 Although most fire safety statistics do not show immigrants and people who speak languages other than English to be at a higher risk to fire, many fire departments show an interest in involving them in their fire safety programs.
 North American fire departments have to ensure that they reach everyone with their fire and life safety information and smoke alarm installation programs.
-The increases in immigrant populations are not just a growing challenge for urban departments, many smaller communities are also seeing increases.

 Fire safety professionals need to ensure that community newcomers understand the fire hazards, technology, and emergency response systems of their new country.
 Language and cultural differences between immigrant populations and the fire department and other caregivers can present difficulties in communication and in responding to emergencies.
 Fire departments, as well as other municipal agencies, often lack translators and role models for immigrant populations.

 Beyond language and cultural differences, successfully reaching out to immigrant populations means overcoming other issues, as well.
 The current national debate on immigration, for example, has stirred significant fears among immigrants.
 As a result, they may be reluctant to approach the fire department for smoke alarms or other advice, fearful that the fire department will make inquiries as to their legal status.
 In addition, immigrants often live in crowded conditions.
 Multiple families live in spaces designed for a single family.
 Buildings become redesigned to accommodate more people, such as converting attics and basements into living and sleeping spaces.

 This Fire Prevention Week (FPW), October 5-11, presents a great opportunity to reach out to the immigrant population in your community.